tzfun/vue-web-terminal/README.md

 * Supported message formats: `text`, `table`, `json`, `code`/multiline text, `html`
 * Support [Flash](#Flash) real-time echo
-* Support user input
+* Support user input.(For example, enter username and password to log in)
-* `Highlight.js`, `Codemirror.js` code highlighting
+* Support `Highlight.js`, `Codemirror.js` code highlighting
-* ← → key cursor switch
+* Support ← → key cursor switch
-* ↑ ↓ key history command toggle
+* Support ↑ ↓ key history command toggle
-* Full-screen display
+* Support full-screen display
-* Window drag
+* Support window drag
-* Custom command library
-* User inputting filter
-* Command search prompt, use the `Tab` key to quickly fill
+* Support custom command library and search for help tips, use the `Tab` key to quickly fill
-* Multiple lots support custom styles
+* Support User inputting filter
 * Support API interface: execute command, push message, simulate drag and drop, get position, full screen, modify context, etc.
+* Provides multiple slots to support custom styles

 ![vue-web-terminal](./public/vue-web-terminal.gif)

+> One sentence description:
+>
 > It does not have the ability to execute a specific command.
 This ability needs to be implemented by the developer.
 What it is responsible for is to get the command to be executed from the user in the form of an interface, and then hand it over to the developer to implement and execute.
 After that, hand it over to show it to the user

 # Online Experience